Byron/gitoxide/etc/monthlies/2022/september.md

 ### Celebrating 100k lines of code

 In case you have missed it, here is the post [on reddit](https://www.reddit.com/r/rust/comments/xj6ncq/media_gitoxide_celebrating_100k_lines_of_rust_code/).
-This has to come with the correction that it is in fact just code, not Rust code exlusively.
+This has to come with the correction that it is in fact just code, not Rust code exclusively.
 Tokei now reports 95k of Rust, so nearly there.

 `codevis`, the tool behind the picture, was irresistible to me as it produces pretty visualizations and is hackable!
 After trying it I was inspired and wanted to play more, so I added `clap` to what was just a pre-configured program before.
 From there, I ended up adding `prodash` for nicer progress, multi-threading and various optimizations to be able to render pictures of any size even on memory constrained systems.